-The UK Government recommend a minimum of 5 years between professional tree inspections.
+The UK Government recommends a minimum of 5 years between professional tree inspections.
 However, if you notice an obvious issue with your tree, you should contact an arboricultural consultant as soon as possible.

 It is advisable to check your trees after any major weather event, as wind and rain can cause trees to become dangerous.
 Residential tree inspections and surveys are often carried out upon the request of mortgage lenders and insurance companies.

 Our tree surveys include recommended re-inspection times, usually ranging from 6 months to 5 years.

 Always ask an expert

 It is vital to employ a properly trained and experienced arborist to inspect your trees, as a tree surgeon may not be fully competent to assess the complexities of biomechanics, physiology, soil, exposure and biotic & abiotic pressures.